Simulating the Spread of Infection in Networks with Quantum Computers: Numerical simulation and parameters determination

-The secondary attack rate (SAR) is defined as the number of non-index susceptible household members with a positive test result within seven days after the sample date of the index case, divided by the total number of non-index household members~\cite{10.1001/jama.2022.3780}.
-Thus it is the household infection probability $1-\hat{P}_j~(t=7)$.
-In reference \cite{10.1001/jama.2022.3780}, the authors reported SAR for Omicron variants of SARS-Cov-2 in Norwegian households where $\mathrm{SAR}_{\mathrm{Omicron}}=25.1\%$.
-We use this data to determine the system-bath coupling in the thermal dynamic Hamiltonian.
+The infection spreading we attempt to simulate is the disease caused by Omicron.
+Omicron is a variant of SARS-CoV-2 first reported in South Africa on 24th November 2021.
+It has higher transmissibility and a lower case fatality rate compared to the earlier mutants of SARS-CoV-2.
+We use Omicron's secondary attack rate (SAR) and basic reproduction number (BRN) as epidemiological inputs to determine the free parameters in the Hamiltonian.

-Now we consider what exactly lattice geometry is needed to estimate SAR numerically.
-SAR is a macroscopic quantity that is the statistical results from thousands of different community environments.
-To utilize the statistical result, we need to simulate a \textit{typical} community environment that can represent the majority.
-In our simulation, we assume a typical community environment consists of five sites: one for the index patient (at site 0), one for the patient's household members (at site 1), and three for communities (at sites $2,3,4$).
-So that we have $|I|=1,|S|=4$, and their geographical distribution is shown in figure~\ref{fig:unit-locations}.
-In an actual application, the typical community environment should be large enough so that people outside the environment are almost impossible to get infected.
+SAR is defined as the number of non-index susceptible household members with a positive test result within seven days after the sample date of the index case, divided by the total number of non-index household members~\cite{10.1001/jama.2022.3780}.
+Thus, it is the household infection probability $1-\hat{P}_j~(t=7)$.
+In Ref.~\cite{10.1001/jama.2022.3780}, the authors reported SAR for Omicron variants of SARS-Cov-2 in Norwegian households, where $\mathrm{SAR}_{\mathrm{Omicron}}=25.1\%$.
+We use this input to determine the system-bath coupling in the thermal dynamic Hamiltonian.